 The normal range (for persons who do not have diabetes) at an Alberta Health Services lab is 4.3-6.1 %.
 This range may vary between labs.
-Most people with type 1 diabetes do not have a “normal” A1c level.
-Speak with your diabetes team about your child’s target A1c.
+Most people with type 1 diabetes do not have the same “normal” A1c that those with a fully functional pancreas do.
+(Though some have achieved this, showing it's not impossible.)
+Speak with your diabetes team about an appropriate target A1c for your child.

 Research shows that lower A1c levels can greatly decrease the risk of long term complications (such as nerve, kidney and eye damage)¹.
 In fact, estimates are that even a 0.5% reduction in A1c results in a significantly lower risk of future complications.
 If your child has a high A1c, you and your child’s diabetes team will develop an action plan to help lower it.
 On the other hand, it is important to keep in mind that efforts to lower your child’s A1c must be balanced with safety (in terms of low blood glucose).
 This is particularly important for younger children and/or those who are not aware when they are experiencing a low.